defold/doc/docs/en/tutorials/grading.md

     ![world in Affinity](images/grading/world_graded_affinity.png)

-4. Open the lookup table texture file *lut16.png* and apply the same color adjustments to it.
+4. Apply the same color adjustments to the lookup table texture file (*lut16.png*).
-5. Save the lookup table texture file.
+5. Save the color adjusted lookup table texture file.
-6. Replace the *lut16.png* used in your Defold project with the graded one.
+6. Replace the texture *lut16.png* used in your Defold project with the color adjusted one.
 7. Run the game!

 ![world graded](images/grading/world_graded.png)